 “I believe customers have grown wary of having eight printers they get prices from, receiving products from different vendors, and trying to coordinate it all,” Steputis says.
 “That requires staff on their end, too.
 That traditional sales model of having a salesperson get a quote and bring it back is becoming automated.”

 Know your role

 Sarah Scudder believes that every printer must have a deep understanding of today’s print client and know exactly what it is they want.
-Scudder is CEO of ProcureIt5, a print management company that specializes in print procurement and buys on behalf of clients.
+Scudder is President of Real Sourcing Network, a print and marketing services e-sourcing tool software company.
+Sourceit, their marketing e-sourcing tool, automates a 5-bid process on each print and marketing services job and manages catalog and rate card pricing.
 And from what she sees, the print client is an entirely different animal than it was in the past.

 “Buyers are a lot younger now,” she says.
 “The typical buyer used to be a white man over the age of 50.
 But now the buyer can be potentially ethnic, female or a Millennial.
 The way they want to buy and the solution they want are very different than buyers of the past.
 More and more companies value procurement and supply chain, making significant investments to drive cost-saving and efficiency.
 It’s shifted the way companies buy.
 The buying decision was once made by one, maybe two people, but the average sale now has six to 10 buyers.”

 And technology, as with so many other industries, has disrupted the way consumers shop around.
 “Buyers now do 80 percent of their research before even speaking to someone on the sales team,” Scudder says.
 “Millennials don’t want to talk to people.
 They want to do their research online.”

 This means big changes for printers.
 Evolving sales teams.
 New technology.
 Dynamic marketing protocols.
 The transition is still difficult for some traditional printers to pull off.